Employment planning, as part of human resources management - redundancy aspect

 A staff reduction program may include:

-• movement of employees in positions within the plant, which can be helped by an intensive training system designed to change or upgrade the skills of staff, thereby increasing their job mobility,
+- movement of employees in positions within the plant, which can be aided by an intensive training system designed to change or upgrade the skills of personnel, thereby increasing their job mobility,

 A reduction program is feasible when the problem of excess employees is relatively small.
 The situation becomes more serious when layoffs are unavoidable, the company ceases to be profitable, and in extreme cases, when bankruptcy occurs and the entire staff is laid off.
 This can be hundreds or even thousands of people, and with a weak local labor market and high unemployment, such a situation can cause very serious socio-economic problems.